Daniel J. Frey

 Everyone is seeking meaning.

-Meaning to life.
+Meaning of life.

 Meaning to sadness.